home | what's new | other sitescontact | about

 These are not Hollywood answers, nor the kind of answers from a Sunday sermon on marriage, and not the answers starry-eyed young couples might hope for.

 We have been on the phone for over an hour.
 This good-hearted soul reminds me once again how much she enjoyed having those fish-and-chips with me during the snow-storm.
 She says something nice, that she feels a bond with me, ever since that late-night talk when I slept on her floor and she chatted in the dark.
-It's a true sign of friendship.
+Sleeping on an old lady's floor is a sign of true friendship, don't you know.

 Kairissi.
 Della's story was funny about the guy at the dance with a "big monkey wrench in his pocket.”